In Beit Shearim are ruins of a Hellenistic and Roman city. It is a famous archaeological site, due to its remarkable necropolis.

 The city reached its peak during the 2nd and 3rd century AD, and for some time it hosted the Sanhedrin (supreme judicial body during and shortly after the Second Temple period) .
 After the chief of the Sanhedrin, Yehuda Hannasi, was buried in the hillside, the city became famous and many rich families buried their dead in the rock-cut necropolis.

 The city was destroyed by the Roman legions during the Gallus revolt (351/2 AD).
-It did not recover this destruction, and remained a small village.
+A new theory suggested that the destruction was by an earthquake that hit the area of Mt.
+Carmel (419).
+The city did not recover this destruction, and remained a small village.

 In the 19th century a small Arab village, Sheik Ibrik, was located on the hill, named after the tomb of the Sheik.

 An aerial view, captured by a quadcopter drone from the south-west side, shows the hill on which the ruins of the ancient city are located.
 The ancient city of Beit Shearim (Besara) is located on the summit, and was only partially excavated to date.
 It is open to the public, offering great views of the area.